Heron-Repositories/Heron/Heron/docs/source/documentation/adding_repos.rst

 |         Some_Other_Sink_Node
 |            some_other_sink_node_com.py
 |            some_other_sink_node_worker.py

+The actual name of the Node as seen on Heron's GUI is set in the xxx_com.py script.
+It is good practice to give the folder holding the Node (i.e. the Python scripts) the same name but with underscores instead of spaces.
+Heron doesn't mind if the name of the folder is different but it does mind spaces so pretend it is 1980 and make folder names without spaces.

 The folder __top__ needs to exist if the Subcategory you are making under the Sources/Transforms/Sinks folder doesn't already exist in your Heron folder structure.
 Otherwise it can be skipped.
 In general it is a good idea to just include